-The best living room colors will of course depend on your style and the look you want to create.
-But there are a few general rules if you are struggling to decide on a color scheme.
-Rule of thumb is if you living room is on the smaller side, keep your colors light and bright – stick to white or something close to white on the walls and ceiling.
-Of course, if space is tight you don't have to rule out dark colors all together, going for darker walls in say navy or deep green will enhance the coziness of a smaller room and can make it feel really inviting.
+The rule of thumb is if your living room is on the smaller side, keep your colors light and bright – stick to white or something close to white on the walls and ceiling.
+Of course, if space is tight you don't have to rule out dark colors altogether, going for darker walls in say navy or deep green will enhance the coziness of a smaller room and can make it feel really inviting.

-As welll as size, lighting is something to think about when choosing colors for your living room.
+As well as size, a winning living room lighting idea is something to think about when choosing colors for your living room.
 If your space gets lots of natural light then lucky you, most colors will work.
-However, if your living room is North facing and therefor might lack natural light you will want to warm up the space with warmer tones and avoid anything too cool toned.
+However, if your living room is North facing and therefore might lack natural light you will want to warm up the space with warmer tones and avoid anything too cool-toned.

-Just make sure to always order swatches so you can see what your choice looks like in your exact space.
+Just make sure to always order swatches (either small pots of paint or adhesive stickers) so you can see what your choice looks like in your exact space.